-- Working with the Head Teacher and SEND Governor to determine the strategic development of the SEND policy and provision in the school. - Having day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual pupils with SEND, including those with EHC plans. - Providing professional guidance to colleagues and work with staff, parents and other agencies to ensure that pupils/ young people with SEND receive appropriate support and high quality teaching. - Advising on the graduated approach to providing SEND support. - Evaluate process and practice to improve outcomes - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Being the point of contact for external agencies. - Liaising with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned. - Working with the Head Teacher and the Governing Board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensuring the school keeps the records of all pupils up to date.
+- Working with the Head Teacher and SEND Governor to determine the strategic development of the SEND policy and provision in the school. - Having day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual pupils with SEND, including those with EHC plans. - Providing professional guidance to colleagues and work with staff, parents and other agencies to ensure that pupils/ young people with SEND receive appropriate support and high-quality teaching. - Advising on the graduated approach to providing SEND support and adaptive teaching strategies. - Evaluate process and practice to improve outcomes - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Being the point of contact for external agencies. - Liaising with potential next providers of education to ensure pupils and their parents are informed about options, and a smooth transition is planned. - Working with the Head Teacher and the Governing Board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensuring the school keeps the records of all pupils up to date. - Plan and deliver CPD for all staff, that assists staff with supporting children with SEND.